 The Verizon Foundation also provides grants of $750 to organizations where an employee volunteers for at least 50 hours in a calendar year.

 Employee deadline: Matching gift requests must be entered into the electronic matching gift system before January 31st of the year following the date of the donation.

 Bank of America (including Merrill Lynch) matches employee donations to nearly all nonprofits.
 The company also provides grants when employees volunteer on a regular basis.

-Earth has always been spherical, but it took until the Greek philosopher Pythagoras in the 6th century BC to dispel the myth of a flat world.
-Likewise, matching gifts exist, but a lack of donor awareness could be holding your fundraising back.
+Earth may have always been spherical, but it took the Greek philosopher Pythagoras until the 6th century BC to dispel the myth of a flat world.
+Likewise, matching gift programs exist, but a lack of donor awareness could be holding your fundraising back.

 Nonprofits need every dollar they can grab, and matching gifts are an effective way to increase your fundraising without demanding much out of donors.
 Submitting matching gifts is an easy 5-minute process, and marketing matching gifts doesn’t have to be difficult, either.